Accessibility Development Page

 Sanctuary Access and Seating

 The sanctuary is located on the main floor and is entered through wide double doors.
-Seating is fully flexible.
-Chairs can be moved as needed and include options with and without armrests, allowing us to accommodate wheelchairs, mobility devices, service animals, and a range of seating preferences.
+Seating is fully flexible — chairs can be moved as needed and include options with and without armrests, accommodating wheelchairs, mobility devices, service animals, and a range of seating preferences.

 Because seating is not fixed, we are able to create space for individuals with hearing or visual needs, those who prefer to sit closer to or farther from the bimah, and those who benefit from additional room or specific sightlines.